-1. INTRODUCTION
+1. Introduction

-This paper presents a methodology for estimating an insurer's or reinsurer's potential liabilities from asbestos-related bodily injury (BI) claims associated with notified exposures.
+This paper presents a methodology for estimating an insurer's or reinsurer's potential liabilities from asbestos-related bodily injury (BI) claims.
 Property damage (PD) claims resulting from asbestos are not considered in this model.
 The approach is a policy limits analysis on a sample group of insureds.
 The first step in developing the methodology is obtaining an understanding of the nature of the potential liabilities.
-Thus, our paper begins with a brief discussion of the significant historical developments relating to the emergence of asbestos-related BI claims.
+Thus, our paper begins with a brief discussion of the significant historical developments relating to the emergence of asbestosrelated BI claims.
 Section 2 presents historical uses of asbestos, problems arising from asbestos use, legal issues related to the asbestos problem, and insurance issues emerging from asbestos litigation.
-This information is important in understanding how these claims differ from traditional products and general liability BI claims and, therefore, why traditional actuarial projection techniques are not directly applicable.
+This information is important in order to understand how these claims differ from traditional products and general liability BI claims and, therefore, why traditional actuarial projection techniques are not directly applicable.
 Section 3 describes the asbestos diseases: mesothelioma, lung and other cancers, asbestosis, and pleural plaques.
+Knowledge of the unique characteristics of these diseases is necessary to understand the legal issues surrounding asbestos BI insurance coverage litigation.